Agent OS in production: real cases without the marketing

 Architectures That Survived

 Another consolidated pattern is the separation between external and internal capabilities.
 External capabilities, third-party APIs, email, corporate databases, are exposed via an MCP gateway that applies policies, approvals, and audit.
 Internal capabilities, agent memory, reasoning tools, specialised sub-agents, run inside the runtime without a gateway.
-This distinction, which initially looked artificial, has proven crucial because policies for actions with external side effects are not the same as for internal reasoning.
+This distinction has proven crucial because policies for actions with external side effects are not the same as for internal reasoning.

 # Minimal agent descriptor in a mature runtime, 2026